1989/90 SEASON REVIEW

 The FA Cup 3rd Round tie was eventually decided as Millwall drew home advantage and beat the Blues 3-1.

-The Blues could now concentrate on clawing their way out of the relegation zone and a 1-0 win at home to Coventry and a 1-1 draw against Manchester United at Old Trafford saw City rise to the ‘heady heights’ of 14th in the league.
+Following their FA Cup exit The Blues could now concentrate on clawing their way out of the relegation zone and a 1-0 win at home to Coventry and a 1-1 draw against Manchester United at Old Trafford saw City rise to the ‘heady heights’ of 14th in the league.

 City could only muster a 1-1 draw at home to Wimbledon and dropped to 4th from bottom after 25 games.
 It was time for Kendall to bring in another ex Evertonian as he signed Adrian Heath from Aston Villa for £300,000.